Edit

 Control access to features in Viva

 You can use access policies in Viva to manage which users can access specific features in Viva apps.
-Feature access management gives you the ability to enable or disable specific features in Viva for specific groups or users in your tenant and so tailor your deployments to meet your local regulatory and business requirements.
+Feature access management lets you enable or disable specific features in Viva for specific groups or users in your tenant and so tailor your deployments to meet your local regulatory and business requirements.

 Important